cslemes/bbbb/README.md

 ## TODOs

-- [ ] Implement user authentication for admin access
+- [ ] Create more layouts for menu
 - [ ] Configure auto resize screen
 - [ ] Implement a search functionality for blog posts
 - [ ] Add support for comments on blog posts